 View the course facilities

-This programme is ideal for professionals seeking job opportunities in sectors requiring a broad range of education-focused knowledge and analytic skill.
+This programme is ideal for professionals seeking job opportunities in sectors requiring a broad range of education-focused knowledge and analytic skills.
 Others may choose to seek careers in education leadership and practice, inclusion and social justice, and school improvement.

 Fees and funding